liamthetate/ElectronicsFactoryWorker/README.md

 Somewhat of a meta-experience, if you explore you soon discover that there might be something else to do… (See SPOILERS at the bottom of this page)

 I’m not sure if this is bad game or good art but I had fun making it :)

-NOTE: The game owes an obvious debt to Zelda but more importantly Ania Kubów/FreeCodeCamp.
-Following her tutorials (and repurposing the art assets) was essential to understanding how KaboomJS worked, as such some of her code was used and is detailed in the CREDITS at the bottom of this document.
 <br/>
 <br/>